One of Us Must Know (Sooner or Later): Background and recording

 Bob Dylan's sixth studio album, Highway 61 Revisited, was released on August 30, 1965.
 On October 5, Dylan and members of the Hawks, who had played several recent live concerts with him, held the first of the recording sessions for his next album at Columbia Studio A, New York, with Bob Johnston as producer.
 The next sessions were held on November 30, and on January 21, 1966, with some personnel changes.
 The fourth session, on January 25, 1966, started with two takes of Dylan's "Leopard-Skin Pill-Box Hat".
 This was followed by a number initially listed in studio records as "Song Unknown" as Dylan had not devised a title; it was later titled "One of Us Must Know (Sooner or Later)".
 Dylan sang, and played electric guitar and harmonica on the track, accompanied by Robbie Robertson (electric guitar), Al Kooper (organ), Paul Griffin (piano), Rick Danko (electric bass) and Bobby Gregg (drums).
 With Dylan piecing together the song's sections, and the chorus that gives the song its title only emerging on take five, the session stretched through the night and into the next morning.
 According to Rolling Stone, it took nine hours and 24 takes to complete the song.
 The master take lasts four minutes and 55 seconds.

 It was the first recording completed for Bob Dylan's seventh studio album, Blonde on Blonde, and the only recording selected from the New York sessions.
 Later recording sessions for the album were transferred to Nashville, at Johnston's suggestion.
 Dylan appeared on New York radio station WBAI later that evening, and mentioned that he had just recorded his new single, which he felt was superior to his previous two singles, and comparable to his "Like a Rolling Stone".
 In 1969, Dylan told interviewer Jann Wenner that it was one of his favorite songs.

 Releases

 "One of Us Must Know (Sooner or Later)" was released as a single, backed with "Queen Jane Approximately" as the B-side, on February 14, 1966.
 It reached number 33 in the UK Singles Chart, but only number 119 on the American Billboard magazine Bubbling Under the Hot 100 chart.
 For the Netherlands and Sweden single releases, "Queen Jane Approximately" was the A-side and "One of Us Must Know (Sooner or Later)" was the B-side.
 It was included as the fourth track on side one of the double album Blonde on Blonde on June 20, 1966.

-The song was included on The Original Mono Recordings (2010) and alternate versions appeared on The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 (2015); the complete recording of the session was included on the Deluxe version.
+The song was included on The Original Mono Recordings (2010) and alternate versions appeared on The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 (2015); the complete recording of the session was included on the Collector's Edition.